rodrigo-almeida/node-server-boilerplate/README.md

 # node-server-boilerplate
- Node server boilerplate using Express, MongoDB and Firebase
+ Node server boilerplate using Express, MongoDB and Firebase Admin SDK

+# .env file
+ In order to it work, you will need to replace the .env-model file with your own .env file at the root of the application.
+ Follow the model to set the environment variables.

 ## IMPORTANT!
 **WIP (Work in progress)**

- You can clone it and run it...though, it is under construction yet
+ You can clone it and run it...though, it is under construction yet.
+ When the boilerplate become complete, this README file will be updated accordingly.